 City of Skate is a coalition of Twin Cities skaters, parents, and allies whose mission is to design and develop world class skateparks for our community.

 Since January 2013, City of Skate has collaborated with the Minneapolis Park and Recreation Board on a comprehensive Skate Park Activity Plan for Minneapolis Parks.
-A draft plan will be presented to the board in 2017.
+The MPRB Skate Park Activity Plan calling for at least 18 skateparks citywide was unanimously approved by the MPRB at their January 3rd, 2018 meeting.

 City of Skate will work in partnership with the Minneapolis Park and Recreation Board (MPRB) and other community stakeholders to: